vishal-h/GenR2/docs/specs.md

 App should

  - Support multiple organizations
- - Support multiple users (authnetication as well as authorization)
+ - Support multiple users (authentication as well as authorization)
  - Support template based printing with configurable physical dimensions
  - Should work in a LAN environment with an option to make it web based
  - Have extensive reporting (daily / monthly / quarterly / annually)